· · AI

 What this looks like once it works

+The more I look at it, the more this stops feeling like architecture and starts feeling like plumbing nobody notices.
 What does this actually look like once it is running?
 The whole architecture comes down to a small picture.
 SharePoint root as the canonical file.
 Four parallel loaders pulling from it.
 Three of the four invisible to users.
 One five-minute paste to round it out.

 For engineers, Claude Code starts and the firm context is just there.
 Same on Claude Desktop when invoked from a project directory.
 For knowledge workers using Claude on the web, every conversation arrives with org context already injected, no thinking required.
 For Cowork users, one onboarding step gives the agent the same shape of context it needs to actually do the thing you asked for.
 Across all four surfaces, the conversations no longer start with “let me explain what we do”.
 They start with the work.